AshwaniRajput87/React-Redux-Projects/README.md

 # React-Redux-Projects

-Before adding Redux in react project, you must be aware with these are the following terms:
+Whenever adding Redux in a react project, you must be aware with these terms:

 1. Action
 2. Reducer